mitea1/LoRa_Sensorknoten/README.md

 #LoRa-Sensornode Firmware for Multitech mDot
-A multifunctional modular Library based on ARM mBed provides a widerange of functionality for several Sensors.
+A multifunctional and modular Firmware for Multitech's mDot based on ARM mBed provides a widerange of functionality for several Sensors.
 It allows you to quickly build a Sensornode that measures specific data with its sensors and sends it via LoRaWAN.

 ##Supported Sensors